andyhoegh/UncertainOrd/README.md

 UncertainOrd is an R package for designing ordination studies and ulimately visualizing uncertainty in unconstrained ordination.

-## Instructions for installing eDNAoccupancy
+## Instructions for installing UncertainOrd

 1. Start R